Trade directory · Chicago metro · Illinois

 Permit Requirements

-Electrical permits required for most work through Chicago Department of Buildings.
-Permit fees range $75-$500 depending on scope.
-Required for new circuits, panel upgrades, major installations.
+City of Chicago requires electrical permits for most work exceeding $500.
+Filed through Chicago Department of Buildings.
+Permit fees range $75-$500 based on project scope.
+Trade-specific permits required for panel upgrades and new circuits.

 §3